kubernetes/website/docs/concepts/services-networking/service.md

 ![Services overview diagram for ipvs proxy](/images/docs/services-ipvs-overview.svg)

-## Multi-Port Services
+## Multi-Port Service

-Many `Services` need to expose more than one port.
+Many `Service` need to expose more than one port.
 For this case, Kubernetes supports multiple port definitions on a `Service` object.
 When using multiple ports you must give all of your ports names, so that endpoints can be disambiguated.
 For example: